samhiq/SamhiqMailerPro/README.md

 ## ✨ Features

 - 🖥️ Clean and intuitive user interface
-- 📧 Works with Gmail, Outlook, Yahoo, Zoho, and other SMTP providers
+- 📧 Works with Gmail SMTP
 - 🔐 Secure one-time login (stored locally on your device)
 - 📂 Excel import for bulk sending and name personalization
 - 📝 Use `{name}` tags to dynamically personalize each message